MahinRahman8901/c10-Court-Transcript/README.md

 - `test_extract.py` -> | Tests dataframe creation | Tests the URL with the cases | Tests the index to infinity function |
 - `test_transform.py` -> | Tests date returns correct bool | Tests date formats correctly w/ Parametrisation | Tests if judge titles are stripped | Tests if case numbers have been standardised w/ Parametrisation
 - `test_load.py` -> xxxxxx

+### How to Test
+In order to test the files, you firstly must make sure that you `pip install -r requirements.txt` in order to have access to `pytest`.
+Once this has been done you can run:
+- `pytest test_xxxx` -> This will run the pytest on the specific file itself.
+- `pytest` -> This will run pytest on every test file within the directory you are currently in.

 ## Data Cleaning